 - Resources for Artists: Arts Extension Service Resources for Artists, Art Instructors and Arts Managers has an variety of resources, and NYFA Classifieds (New York Foundation for the Arts) is a nonprofit service organization that supports working artists and arts organizations.

-Courses and Certifications to Acquire Skills and Build Your Resume this Summer
+Courses and Certifications to Upskill and Build Your Resume

-Perhaps your summer internship was canceled, or reduced in hours.
-Perhaps your usual summer job has temporarily ceased to exist.
-Here are some professional development ideas and resources to build your career versatility and confidence this summer:
+Here are some professional development ideas and resources to build your career versatility and confidence.

-- Look through skills-based certificates available through UMass Online, such as an Arts Management Program, Business Studies, Graphic Design and Digital Imaging, Paralegal Studies, Information Technology, Meeting and Event Management, Sustainable Food and Farming, Website Design and Development, Digital Marketing, Translation and Interpretation, or Multimedia Applications, among others.
+- Look through skills-based certificates available through UMass Online, such as Graphic Design and Digital Imaging, Paralegal Studies, Meeting and Event Management, Sustainable Food and Farming, Website Design and Development, Digital Marketing, Translation and Interpretation, or Multimedia Applications, among others.